Get Free Blueprint →

 A coach who opens your email has one question: can this athlete play at our level?
 Your highlight reel answers that question.
 It should be about two minutes.
 Your best moments in the first thirty seconds.
 Coaches make decisions fast — if they are not seeing what they need early, they move on.

 The most important thing families get wrong about highlight reels: they show the wrong things.
-Coaches are not watching to see if your athlete is athletic.
-They are watching to see if your athlete can do their specific job at a college level.
+Coaches are not watching to see if the athlete is athletic.
+They are watching to see if the athlete can do their specific job at a college level.

 Are you a forward in soccer?
 Coaches want to see goals and you setting up goals.
 Are you a wide receiver?
 They want to see catches and touchdowns.
 A goalkeeper?
 Saves, distribution, positioning.
 Show coaches what you do — not just that you are a good athlete.
 Build your reel around your position and your role.